Playbooks

 Validation timing: the named profile is validated at execution time, not when the playbook is saved.

-Planning playbooks: when a planning-mode playbook has a profile field and the agent creates a session plan from it, the profile is inherited into the session plan's agent_profile frontmatter field.
+Planning playbooks: when a planning-mode playbook has a profile field and the eforge-plan planning flow creates a session plan from it, the flow can set the session plan's generic agent_profile frontmatter field.
 When the session plan is enqueued, agent_profile is used as the effective profile unless an explicit override is supplied.

 Blank profile fallback: omitting profile allows a registered profile router to select a profile first; if no router selects one, eforge uses the project's active-profile marker or engine defaults.